sambao21/uriz/README.md

 ![ELB Confirm](http://d283nftekqpxlr.cloudfront.net/img/github-pages/elb-5.png)
 ![ELB Status](http://d283nftekqpxlr.cloudfront.net/img/github-pages/elb-6.png)

 Now that our load balancer is created and our instance is "In Service", let's add this load balancer to our DNS so traffic for our domain starts hitting the [ELB](http://aws.amazon.com/elasticloadbalancing/).
-We'll point both the naked domain (uriz.in) and the www subdomain (www.uriz.in) to our load balancer:
+We'll point both the naked domain (gethack.in) and the www subdomain (www.gethack.in) to our load balancer:

 ![Route53 console](http://d283nftekqpxlr.cloudfront.net/img/github-pages/route53-4.png)
 ![Route53 naked domain](http://d283nftekqpxlr.cloudfront.net/img/github-pages/route53-5.png)